 The term ascot should mean the wide pointed neckwear described above, worn in either a more casual style or formal style.

 Fun fact: Ascot ties were popular with well-dressed gentlemen in the second half of the nineteenth century in England.
-Fashionable gentlemen spectators attending the annual Royal Ascot race held at the Ascot Heath racetrack in England made this style of neckwear popular and this style of neckwear was named for the race track.
+Fashionable gentlemen spectators attending the annual Royal Ascot race held at the Ascot Heath racetrack in England made this style of neckwear popular and this style of neckwear was named after the race track.

 Tying an ascot: